 So while we’re in the process of saying goodbye to Elizabeth, I know we’ll be seeing her soon.
 In the meantime, we’ll always have the memories.

-(Gearing up for a day of sales at last year’s Texas Teen Book Festival below.
+(Gearing up for a day of sales at last year’s Texas Book Festival below.
 After all, this wouldn’t be a proper goodbye post without an embarrassing video!)